Saunkskwa of Missitekw: Tribal leadership and land transfers

+Later life

+She lived her last years at Mystic Lakes near what is now Medford, Massachusetts, where she died sometime between 1650 and 1667.
+She retained her title as "Queen of Mistick" up until her death.
+She is remembered on the Boston Women's Heritage Trail.
+Her sons, Wonohaquaham, Montowampate, and Wenepoykin were tribal leaders as well.
+She is sometimes confused with other contemporary Squaw Sachems in the region, including Awashonks and Weetamoo.

 Controversy

 Using the Squaw Sachem of Mistick name or likeness has been protested by individuals of surrounding tribes as well as multiple social justice groups.
 There has been an ongoing battle (20+ years) to get rid of the use of the Sachem name and likeness as a mascot or logo in the surrounding towns.
 In 2020, the Sachem was removed as the mascot of the Winchester, Massachusetts public schools.
 Defenders of mascots often state their intention to honor Native Americans by referring to positive traits, such as fighting spirit and their being strong, brave, stoic, dedicated, and proud; opponents see these traits as being based upon stereotypes of Native Americans as savages.

 The use of American Indian mascots as symbols in schools and university athletic programs is particularly troubling because schools are places of learning.
 These mascots are teaching stereotypical, misleading and too often, insulting images of American Indians.
 These negative lessons are not just affecting American Indian students; they are sending the wrong message to all students.